feather-design-system/feather-design-system/docs/Components/Dropdown/README.md

 ### Slots

 - `default` - slot to put Dropdown items in
-- `trigger` - slot to put trigger in, typically a button
+- `trigger` - slot to put trigger in, typically a button.
+This slot is scoped, it provides `attrs` and `on` which should be passed to `v-bind` and `v-on` respectively.
+See the examples.

 ### data-ref-ids

 - `feather-dropdown-container` - the root container
 - `feather-dropdown-container-dropdown` - the container div for the dropdown contents, note this uses our layering system and will be present as an immediate child of the `body` tag